As well as providing a route into financial professions, a degree in accountancy and finance develops skills that are useful in a range of sectors

 What do accountancy and finance graduates do?

-Almost a quarter of finance and accountancy graduates are working as chartered and certified accountants six months after graduation.
+Almost a quarter of graduates (24%) work as chartered and certified accountants.

 Seven of the top ten jobs held by graduates are related to their degree subject.